Warrant officer (United States): Ranks

-Note: Chief warrant officer six was approved by the Army Chief of Staff in 1970 with the anticipation of Congress approving two new grades, W-5 and W-6.
+Chief warrant officer six was approved by the Army Chief of Staff in 1970 with the anticipation of Congress approving two new grades, W-5 and W-6.
 However, Congress did not authorize W-5 until 1991 and has still not approved W-6.
 The original W-5 insignia consisted of a single silver bar superimposed with four equally spaced silver squares with each square bordered in black.
 In 2004, this insignia was changed to a single silver bar surmounted by a single, narrow, vertical, black stripe, in harmony with the Navy and Marine Corps.
 The proposed CW6 insignia had two narrow, vertical, parallel, black stripes.

 Marine Corps

 History

-The Marine Corps has had warranted officers since 1916, when the Commandant of the Marine Corps made a request to the Secretary of the Navy for the creation of two warrant grades, marine gunner and quartermaster clerk.
-Those appointed would be selected from the noncommissioned officer ranks.
+The Marine Corps has had warranted officers since 1916, when the Commandant of the Marine Corps made a request to the Secretary of the Navy for the creation of two warrant grades, Marine gunner and quartermaster clerk.
+Those appointed would be selected from the non-commissioned officer ranks.
 On 26 August 1916, Congress increased the Marine Corps strength, which included adding the rank of warrant officer; 43 marine gunners and 41 quartermaster clerks would be appointed.
-The first marine gunner is believed to have been Henry L. Hulbert.
+The first marine gunners were Sergeant Major John Francis Burnes and Sergeant Major Henry L. Hulbert.
 On 22 May 1917, due to commissioned officer shortages, all but three of the appointees were commissioned as temporary second lieutenants.
 In 1918, the grade of pay clerk was added.

-In June, 1926, Congress created the commissioned warrant grades of chief marine gunner, chief quartermaster clerk, and chief pay clerk.
-Requirements for promotion to chief warrant officer were six years of service as a warrant officer and an examination to qualify.
+In June 1926, Congress created the commissioned warrant grades of chief marine gunner, chief quartermaster clerk, and chief pay clerk.
+Requirements for promotion to chief warrant officers were six years of service as a warrant officer and an examination to qualify.
 During World War II, Congress abolished the titles of marine gunner, chief marine gunner, quartermaster clerk, chief quartermaster clerk, pay clerk, and chief pay clerk.
-Instead, they would be designated warrant officer or commissioned warrant officer.
+Instead, they would be designated warrant officers or commissioned warrant officers.
 In 1943, all Marine warrant officer ranks were aligned with the other services.
-They were warrant officer and commissioned warrant officer.
+They were warrant officers and commissioned warrant officers.

-Then in 1949, the grade of WO (paygrade W-1) was created for warrant officers and CWO-2, CWO-3, and CWO-4 (paygrades W-2, W-3, and W-4) were created for commissioned warrant officers.
-In 1954, title "chief warrant officer" replaced "commissioned warrant officer" for those in grades CWO-2, CWO-3 and CWO-4.

-On 1 February 1992, the grade of CWO-5 (paygrade W-5) was created and those who are appointed serve on the highest unit echelon levels.
-Only 5% of chief warrant officers occupy this grade.
+In 1949, the grade of WO (paygrade W-1) was created for warrant officers and CWO-2, CWO-3, and CWO-4 (paygrades W-2, W-3, and W-4) were created for commissioned warrant officers.
+In 1954, the title "chief warrant officer" replaced "commissioned warrant officer" for those in grades CWO-2, CWO-3 and CWO-4.
+On 1 February 1992, the grade of CWO-5 (paygrade W-5) was created, and those who are appointed serve on the highest unit echelon levels.
+An appointment to W-5 has been written to be limited to only 5 percent of the warrant officers of that armed force on active duty.